Why reputation management matters: A Vendasta churn analysis on 100k+ SMBsBy Paige Sutherland

 - Reinforce the importance of review responses and utilize Marketing Strategists to assist your clients

-- Advocate for an established online presence to help increase Google My Business actions
+- Advocate for an established online presence to help increase Google Business Profile actions

 Table of Contents